What is the High-Low Method?

 Disadvantages of the Method

-Due to the simplicity of using the high-low method to gain insight into the cost-activity relationship, it does not take into consideration small details such as variation in costs.
+Due to the simplicity of using the high-low method to gain insight into the cost-activity relationship, it does not consider small details such as variation in costs.
 The high-low method assumes that fixed and unit variable costs are constant, which is not the case in real life.
 Because it uses only two data values in its calculation, variations in costs are not captured in the estimate.

 Another drawback of the high-low method is the ready availability of better cost estimation tools.
 For example, the least-squares regression is a method that takes into consideration all data points and creates an optimized cost estimate.
 It can be easily and quickly used to yield significantly better estimates than the high-low method.

-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program for anyone looking to become a world-class financial analyst.
+CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program for anyone looking to become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: